grievans/Project2-Stream-Compaction/README.md

 ![](img/Zoom1.png)

-TODO analysis TODO not actually sure if this or the earlier part is the main setup of vectors
+TODO analysis TODO not actually sure if this or the earlier part is the main setup of vectors TODO I think this is the synching at end of vector setup, need to retake zoomed out more

 ![](img/Zoom2.png)